Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 SWE-bench~\cite{SWE-bench} is the first benchmark for end-to-end software maintenance, which consists of 2,294 real-world GitHub issues across 12 popular Python repositories.
-Each task in SWE-bench includes an original text from a GitHub issue (\ie{} the issue description or problem statement), the entire code repository, the execution environment (\ie{} Docker environment), and validation tests (\ie{} tests that are hidden from the evaluated agents).
+Each task in SWE-bench includes an original text from a GitHub issue (\ie{} the issue description or problem statement), the entire code repository, the execution environment (\ie{} Docker environment), and validation tests (\ie{} tests that are hidden from the evaluated agents). \junwei{A typical evaluation process is as follows: the agents under evaluation will take the issue description and the buggy code repository as input and attempt to locate and fix the issue, with passing the validation tests serving as a success indicator.
+The \textit{resolve rate}, which is defined as the ratio of resolved issues to total issues, is the common metric used to evaluate the agents' performance on these end-to-end software maintenance datasets. }

-However, the full SWE-bench benchmark can take too much evaluation costs and it contains particularly difficult or problematic tasks~\cite{Agentless}, which can underestimate the evaluation of LLM-based agents.
-Therefore, researchers have dedicated lots of manual efforts to identifying high-quality tasks with reasonable difficulty, self-contained information, informative issue descriptions, and sufficient evaluation tests.
-For example, SWE-bench Lite~\cite{swe-bench-lite} is a subset of SWE-bench that manually removes tasks requiring complicated edits (\eg{} editing more than one file) or the tasks including images or hyperlinks; SWE-bench Lite-S~\cite{Agentless} removes tasks that contain exact patches, misleading solutions, or insufficient information in the issue descriptions; similarly, SWE-bench Verified~\cite{swe-bench-verified} removes cases with unspecified descriptions or insufficient tests.
+However, the full SWE-bench benchmark can take too much evaluation costs, and it contains particularly difficult or problematic tasks~\cite{Agentless}, which can underestimate the evaluation of LLM-based agents.
+Therefore, researchers have dedicated considerable manual efforts to extract subsets of SWE-bench that feature high-quality tasks with acceptable cost, reasonable difficulty, self-contained information, informative issue descriptions, and sufficient evaluation tests.
+For example, SWE-bench Lite~\cite{swe-bench-lite} is a subset of SWE-bench that manually removes tasks requiring complicated edits (\eg{} editing more than one file), and the tasks including images or hyperlinks; SWE-bench Lite-S~\cite{Agentless} further removes tasks that contain exact patches, misleading solutions, or insufficient information in the issue descriptions; similarly, SWE-bench Verified~\cite{swe-bench-verified} removes cases with unspecified descriptions or insufficient tests.

+In addition to issues in Python projects, some researchers transfer the build process of SWE-bench and construct benchmarks in other popular languages (\eg{} Java).
+SWE-bench-java-verified~\cite{swe-bench-java-verified} is constructed by collecting Java projects from GitHub and the Defects4j dataset.
+Through rigorous validation and filtering, it eventually includes 91 issues across 6 Java projects.
+Experiments based on the SWE-agent and DeepSeek-Coder achieve the best resolve rate of 9.89\%, fixing 9/91 issues.

+\junwei{ \headt{Performance Comparison.} SWE-bench Lite is the most widely used evaluation benchmark in practice.
+The reported resolve rate data on SWE-bench Lite are illustrated in Figure~\ref{fig:swebench_lite_comprison}, which are collected from the original papers.
+It is worth noting that most of these agents are based on the GPT-4 series models, such as GPT-4~\cite{yang2024swe, MAGIS, AutoCodeRover, CodeR, RepoUnderstander}, and GPT-4o~\cite{MASAI, Agentless, DEIBASE}.
+Therefore, the model capabilities do not significantly contribute to the differences in performance.
+The only exception is SpecRover~\cite{SpecRover}, which primarily uses the Claude-3.5-Sonnet model~\cite{claude}. }